Transcendent-Tapir/Glamorous-Gladiators/characters.md

 **Assets**
 - Your Signature Weapon (sword, throwing stars, frying pan, lance, ballista, dancing shoes, these hands)
-- Your Signature Tool (grappling hook, spellbook, blade oils, lockpicks, tome of world history, collapsible telescope)
+- Your Signature Tool (grappling hook, spellbook, blade oils, lockpicks, tome of world history, collapsible telescope, medicinal herbs)
 - various temporary assets such as potions, rations, rope, etc (pick 2 after each resupply)

 Rate one of your signature assets at a d8, and the other at a d6.
 Temporary assets are always rated at d6.
+Temporary Assets are only usable for 1 scene.

 **Additional trait: Special Techniques** - special fighting techniques that can be used under certain conditions OR by spending Spark.

 Special techniques relate to what your fighting style is and what weapon you wield.
 You can start with one special technique at a d8, or with 2 special techniques rated d4 and d6.

+Special techniques are lowered by one die size after use.
+Special techniques below a d4 are unusable.
+Spending Spark to activate a special technique always uses the full die size.

 Some things that special techniques can allow you to do:

-- Move more quickly or more stealthily
+- Move more quickly or more stealthily (e.g. ninja step, usable when in darkness or obscuered by smoke)
-- Attack from a non-optimal range
+- Attack from a non-optimal range (e.g. heavenly slash, usable when using a close weapon in reach or projectile range)
-- Attack more effectively
+- Attack more effectively (e.g. gatling gut punch, use in close range)
-- Apply specialized effects or damage with attacks
+- Apply specialized effects or damage with attacks (e.g. Phoenix Strike applies the Burning condition)
-- Disable an opponent
+- Disable an opponent (e.g. Medusa's stare applies the "Flesh to stone" condition)
-- More effectively defend yourself or others
+- More effectively defend yourself or others (e.g. Impossible Reflexes is used to deflect attacks from outside of your range)
-- Motivate, heal, or energize yourself or others
+- Motivate, heal, or energize yourself or others (e.g. Inspiring Chant boosts allies attacks)
-- Create assets like decoys, walls, or traps
+- Create assets like decoys, walls, or traps (e.g. Illusory Assailants creates an illusion asset that charges at opponents)

 All of these things take the form of adding more dice to your pool, raising a die in your pool, creating scene assets for anyone to use, dealing harm to enemies, or creating conditions on enemies.